Syndace/python-xeddsa/docs/installation.rst

 python-xeddsa depends on two system libraries, `libxeddsa <https://github.com/Syndace/libxeddsa>`__>=2,<3, and `libsodium <https://download.libsodium.org/doc/>`__.

-Install the latest release using pip (``pip install XEdDSA``), from the wheels available in the artifacts of the `Test & Publish workflow <https://github.com/Syndace/python-xeddsa/actions/workflows/test-and-publish.yml>`_, or manually from source by running ``pip install .`` (preferred) or ``python setup.py install`` in the cloned repository.
+Install the latest release using pip (``pip install XEdDSA``), from the wheels available in the artifacts of the `Test & Publish workflow <https://github.com/Syndace/python-xeddsa/actions/workflows/test-and-publish.yml>`_, or manually from source by running ``pip install .`` in the cloned repository.
 The installation from source requires libxeddsa, libsodium and the Python development headers to be installed.

 Usage with Brython
 ------------------